CODEJIN/NaturalSpeech2/README.md

     * Setting basic sound parameters.

 * Tokens
     * The number of token.
+    * After pattern generating, you can see which tokens are included in the dataset at `Token_Path`.

 * Train
     * Setting the parameters of training.